mNeonGreen vs GFP

 - Reporter assays

-In order to deal with this variety of experimental options, dedicated research tools have been invented: these include anti-GFP antibodies, GFP-Traps, GFP-Booster, etc. In addition, applications optimized GFP derivatives have been generated: these comprise modified spectral properties, e.g. large stokes shift, split variants, pH sensitive, fast folding, redox sensitive, photoactivatable, etc. variants.
-Hence, GFP itself has been cited more than 34.000 times in pubmed.
+In order to deal with this variety of experimental options, applications optimized GFP derivatives have been generated: these comprise modified spectral properties, e.g. large stokes shift, split variants, pH sensitive, fast folding, redox sensitive, photoactivatable, etc. variants.
+In addition, various tools for GFP have been developed to support each application.

 So far, mNeonGreen is mainly used for expression as fusion protein in cells, tissues, or organs and analysis thereof in wide field, confocal & super resolution microscopy. mNeonGreen seems to be more stable in STED and allows to take more images.
 Its expression pattern is identical or very similar for strongly expressed proteins (Hostettler et al., 2017).